-If you come to the U.S. on a K-1 fiancé visa, given to foreign nationals for the purpose of entering the U.S. and marrying a U.S. citizen, realize that your visa cannot be renewed.
+If you come to the U.S. on a K-1 fiancé visa, which is given to foreign nationals for the purpose of entering the United States and marrying a U.S. citizen, realize that your visa and immigration status cannot be renewed.
 You are expected to get married within 90 days and either apply for adjustment of status (a green card) or leave the United States.

-If you marry after the 90 days permitted by your fiancé visa, your spouse will have to submit an I-130 visa petition on your behalf.
-(It is similar to the Form I-129F that he or she filed in order to start the process of getting you a fiance visa, but this form is used for married couples.)
+If you marry after the 90 days permitted by your K-1 fiancé visa, your spouse will have to submit an I-130 visa petition on your behalf.
+(It is similar to the Form I-129F filed in order to start the process of getting you a K-1 visa, but the I-130 form is used for married couples.)

-Because you are already legally in the U.S., the I-130 can be submitted with the rest of your green card application, which you will send by mail to U.S. Citizenship and Immigration Services (USCIS).
+Because you are already legally in the U.S., the I-130 can be submitted with the rest of your green card (adjustment of status) application, which includes Form I-485 and additional forms and documents.
+You will send it all by mail to U.S. Citizenship and Immigration Services (USCIS).
 Form I-130 shows your eligibility to immigrate (this time as the immediate relative (spouse) of a U.S. citizen, rather than as a fiancé) and your spouse's willingness to support your application.

-Another consequence of marrying after the 90-day expiration of your visa is that you will be living in the United States unlawfully.
-Although this is a serious concern, it is unlikely that the immigration authorities will search you out anytime soon.
+Another consequence of marrying after the 90-day expiration of your visa is that you will be living in the United States unlawfully for a time.
+Although this is a serious concern, it is unlikely that U.S. immigration authorities will search you out in the near future.
 The agency has higher enforcement priorities than going after people who will ultimately have the right to a green card but are simply late in applying for it.